-No Deliverable Milestone 08 Risk assessment template and safety guideline: Q3 2025 Description of Deliverable: Realisation of a risk assessment template (i.e. EC Phase3) and a safety guideline presenting all safety activities within SP ns (up to Phase 5) Intermediate Milestones: 0 0 5) Configuration of Nextedy Polarion add-on to create a template for FMEA Definition of the safety process for system L3, 4 and 5 (up to CENELEC phase Feb.
-2025 0 Template for FTA and connection with FMEA outputs April 2025 • Definition of Done: Document ready for SPCG and STG review • Interaction with other Domains/IP: All Domain • STIP Reference (if applicable):
+No Deliverable Milestone 08 Risk assessment template and safety guideline: Q3 2025 Description of Deliverable: Realisation of a risk assessment template (i.e. EC Phase3) and a safety guideline presenting all safety activities within SP is (up to Phase 5) Intermediate Milestones: o o 5) Configuration of Nextedy Polarion add-on to create a template for FMEA Definition of the safety process for system L3, 4 and 5 (up to CENELEC phase Nov 2024 Feb.
+2025 April 2025 • Template for FTA and connection with FMEA outputs Definition of Done: Document ready for SPCG and STG review April 2023 • Interaction with other Domains/IP: All Domain STIP Reference (if applicable):